 This No Bake Caramel Cheesecake should come with a warning.
 It is that good, never mind simple.
 Just three ingredients are all that are required to provide a silky caramel sensation.
 Seriously, Serious Lush ness.

-This dessert recipe is that of the crazily easy and whip it up in five minutes variety.
-This is the dessert recipe you go to when time is tight but you’re in need of a caramel cuddle and Lord I could do with one of those………
+This make ahead dessert recipe is that of the crazily easy and whip it up in five minutes variety.
+The result is a very special one.

 No Bake Caramel Cheesecake